 The price may gap and your stop loss can be executed at a different level.

-Slippage during high volatility moments can also make your stop loss be executed at different price levels.
+When day trading, slippage during high volatility moments can also make your stop loss be executed at different price levels.

 It’s particularly important to use a stop loss when you’re trading with leverage.